Ted (franchise): Ted 2 (2015)

 Life has recently changed drastically for "Thunder Buddies", John and Ted.
-John is now a bachelor, after newly divorcing Lori, while Ted is a married man after wedding the woman of his dreams Tori-Lynn.
+John is now a bachelor, after newly divorcing Lori, while Ted is a married man after wedding the woman of his dreams Tami-Lynn.
 When the newlyweds decide to adopt a child, legal problems arise when the state declares Ted as property and not a person.
 Scrambling for a resolution, the sentient teddy bear seeks for a lawyer to help him prove his ability to care for a child.
-Together, a young lawyer named Samantha "Sam" Jackson and a esteemed civil-rights attorney named Patrick Meighan, serve as legal counsel on the court case.
+Together, a young lawyer named Samantha "Sam" Jackson and an esteemed civil-rights attorney named Patrick Meighan, serve as legal counsel on the court case.
 In the process, the once-heartbroken John overcomes the tragedy of his failed marriage and becomes romantically involved with Sam.
-Combined in purpose, the group search for a way to salvage Ted and Tori-Lynn's plans for parenthood, and attaining the justice he deserves.
+Combined in purpose, the group search for a way to salvage Ted and Tami-Lynn's plans for parenthood, and attaining the justice he deserves.

+Future

+In June 2015, Collider asked if the studio was already planning a third film; MacFarlane replied: "It's all based on appetite.
+If Ted 2 does as well as the first one, it means people want to see more of these characters.
+If that happens, then there would likely be a Ted 3.
+The franchise, to me, is one that's more character-based than premise-based.
+If you look at it like episodes in television, if you have characters that people like and they want to see them, again and again, you can tell any number of different stories.
+If there's a desire for it, then yeah, we would do a Ted 3."

+On October 27, 2015, during an interview on Today MacFarlane, again, did not rule out the possibility of Ted 3, stating: "We don't know, I like to kind of have some space between Ted [films], so it's possible there will be another one but there are no immediate plans."

+In January 2024, Seth MacFarlane explained that there had never really been any serious talks about doing a third Ted film, saying that he wasn't sure if there was still an insatiable appetite for more Ted.

-Short film
+Short film (2013)

 In 2013, to promote Ted in Japan, United International Pictures teamed up with Spike Chunsoft in a short film marketing campaign involving Ted and Danganronpa bear-antagonist Monokuma, with Nobuyo Ōyama reprising her role as the latter.
-Titled Danganronpa/Ted: Bears Take Over Japan, the film follows Monokuma as he watches "Ted" while sitting on a sofa and eating popcorn.
+Titled Danganronpa/Ted: Bears Take Over Japan, the film follows Monokuma as he watches "Ted" while sitting at home on a sofa and eating popcorn.
 After remarking on what a "vulgar" movie it is, he nonetheless blushes in response to Ted and elects to "buy 3 Blu-ray discs: one for viewing, one for home use, and one for smashing!".